SAP-samples/byd-api-samples/README.md

 - *Project Management - Projects*
 - *Sales Orders - Sales Orders*

+Assign your user (employee or service agent) to the organizational unit *A1100* and job *System Administrator* to ensure proper defaulting based on your organizational assignment.

 #### Sales Orders

 Required business user authorizations (ByD Work Center Views):
 - *Sales Orders - Sales Orders*

+Assign your user (employee or service agent) to the organizational unit *A1100* and job *System Administrator* to ensure proper defaulting based on your organizational assignment.

 ## How to obtain support